 Soaking time 10 minutes

-In a medium saucepan, heat the olive oil and briefly sauté the garlic until aromatic but not colored.
+In a medium saucepan, heat the olive oil and briefly sauté the garlic until aromatic but not coloured.
 Add the tomatoes and salt.
 Bring to the boil, then lower the heat and simmer for 10 minutes or until reduced and thickened.
-When you are satisfied with the consistency, add the basil at the last minute so it retains a bright color and lively flavor.
+When you are satisfied with the consistency, add the basil at the last minute so it retains a bright colour and lively flavour.
 Add pepper or chilli flakes to taste and cover to keep warm until gnocchi is ready.

 In a large pot, cover the potatoes with plenty of water and bring to the boil.
 Reduce the heat to a simmer and cook until tender – so the tip of a knife is easily inserted.
 Drain and cool briefly.
 Hold the potatoes with a tea towel or oven mitt in one hand and peel the skin off with the other.
 Make sure not to overboil your potatoes or they will crack and become waterlogged.
 The issue with this is you’ll need way more flour to bind the mixture which will make your gnocchi hard and chewy rather than soft and pillowy.